On-premises software

-On-premises software (abbreviated to on-prem, and incorrectly referred to as on-premise) is installed and runs on computers on the premises of the person or organization using the software, rather than at a remote facility such as a server farm or cloud.
+On-premises software (abbreviated to on-prem, and often written as "on-premise") is installed and runs on computers on the premises of the person or organization using the software, rather than at a remote facility such as a server farm or cloud.
 On-premises software is sometimes referred to as "shrinkwrap" software, and off-premises software is commonly called "software as a service" ("SaaS") or "cloud computing".

 The software consists of database and modules that are combined to particularly serve the unique needs of the large organizations regarding the automation of corporate-wide business system and its functions.

 Comparison between on-premises and cloud (SaaS)

 Location

 On-premises software is established within the organisation's internal system along with the hardware and other infrastructure necessary for the software to function.

 Cloud-based software is usually served via internet and it can be accessed by users online regardless of the time and their location.
 Unlike on-premises software, cloud-based software users only need to install an application or a web browser in order to access its services.